GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 # That's all folks

-So this sums up all my setup experience in Typescript.
+So this sums up all my setup experience in typescript.

-If you are starting a new project, I recommend you check out webpack or something.
+As you can see adding typescript to an existing project is easy and can be done in a none intrusive way.
+While for a new project programs like webpack and rollup might get you an easier start, there is no reason why not to add typescript to your existing projects right now.